chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 - It does not modify Jellyfin server settings.
 - It does not install or remove addons.
 - It only enables or disables already loaded compatible scripts.
-- If a compatible addon is used without this menu, it can still run standalone as always on.
+- If a compatible addon is used without this menu integration, it can still run standalone as always on.

 ---